 Tanzania lies right under the Equator on the central east part of the African continent and shares borders with 8 countries: Kenya, Uganda, Mozambique, Ruanda, Burundi, Democratic Republic of Congo, Zambia, and Malawi.

 It's the backdrop for inspiration for the movie “The Lion King” and the birthplace of the phrase Hakuna Matata! which literally means Don't worry.

 And worry you mustn't because this is the place where people smile freely and the scenery grounds you to the earth.

 It is wrong to say that a piece of fabric belongs only to a specific country in Africa but rather it is much more accurate to say that it belongs to a region or Tribe.

-The geographical demarcation given today to countries did not exist until the 1500's with the colonisation of Africa.
+The geographical demarcation given today to countries did not exist until the 1500s with the colonization of Africa.
 Before then, people were divided by geographical regions and tribes.
 Mountains, rivers, valleys, and deserts would make a natural barrier to different tribes.
 Take as an example the Maasai people or tribe.

 So here are the fabrics I found:

 The Shúkà is a cloth wrapped around the body, normally in red or blue plain, pattern(plaid) or with flowers.
 It is worn to protect the Masai from the harsh sun rays.